swent-sp-2024-event-radar/mvp-prd/template/9-design.md

 - **Description**: The User Profile Screen offers a view of the user's information, allowing easy access for review and modification.
 #### 4 Messages Screen
 - **Features**: Facilitates real-time messaging between users.
-- **Components**: Chat list and My Friends’ chat list
+- **Components**: Chat list and My Friends list
 - **Description**: The Messaging Screen serves as a central hub for users to engage in real-time conversations.
 It provides a comprehensive view of all conversations, allowing users to seamlessly switch between chats.
-Additionally, a tab allows users to specifically view conversations with their friends, streamlining communication with close contacts.
+Additionally, a tab allows users to specifically view their friends list, streamlining the ability to review the connections made and communications with close contacts.
 ##### 4.1 Single Message Conversation Screen
 - **Features**: Enables real-time messaging between users within a single conversation.
 - **Components**: Message List, Message Input Field, Send Button, other user’s profile picture and name